 In this case employers should inform their workers where to find the changes.
 The changed information could be in a company handbook, intranet site, or noticeboard.

-These type of changes can affect the terms of written statements like working hours and pay.
+These type of changes can affect the terms of written statements like maximum weekly working hours and pay.
 This can happen even if they are not a member of the union or staff association.

 Flexibility clauses are part of some specific terms in a contract.
 As a rule they give employers the right to make changes to some conditions to employment.
 A common flexibility clause could include employee relocation for example.